Skip to content Skip to footer

 You Ate Zinc From Non-Food Sources

-Lastly, you may have zinc poisoning because you consumed some zinc from a nonfood source.
+You may have zinc poisoning because you consumed some zinc from a nonfood source.
 For example, zinc oxide is a commonly used mineral in calamine lotion, sunscreen, other skin creams, diaper rash cream, and more.

 While zinc oxide plays a major role in these products, it is never meant to be eaten.
 If you consume sunscreen or any other zinc oxide product by accident or on purpose, you could feel nauseous.
 Even worse, you may experience other symptoms like diarrhea, intense stomach pain, fever, chills, coughing, and so on.